-OVERVIEW: William K. Bowes, Jr., is an extremely wealthy, San Francisco-based venture capitalist.
-A big part of his foundation's funding goes to medical research, and organizations based in California tend to receive favor.
+OVERVIEW: William K. Bowes, Jr., is a San Francisco-based venture capitalist.
+His foundation prioritizes medical research, and organizations based in California.
 Universities have benefited from significant Bowes funding for research into a wide range of diseases.

-Support for higher ed initiatives outside of the key areas mentioned above is less common, but not out of the question.
+While support for universities beyond California is less common, the foundation supports some stem cell research beyond the state.
+The University of Colorado Boulder, for example, recently received $500,000 to support endowed chairs at its Biofrontiers Institute.
+Harvard’s Stem Cell Institute has also received significant support.
+The foundation also sometimes supports higher education initiatives outside of the key areas mentioned above.
 For example, the foundation recently gave $400,000 to Harvard University’s Art Museums for museum construction and $200,000 to Sonoma State University for a “Green Music Center.”

-Unfortunately, an uninvited proposal won't do you any good.
+Unfortunately, the Bowes foundation does not accept any unsolicited proposals, however contact information for all of its staff is readily available on the web page.
 In terms of decision making, the board does all its own selection and research on the organizations that it funds.